paulpach/ummorpg_mysql/Readme.md

 character-set-server=utf8mb4
 collation-server=utf8mb4_unicode_ci
 ```
+4) restart mysql
-4) Create a database and ensure you can connect to it from your server
+5) Create a database and ensure you can connect to it from your server
-5) export these environment variables before running unity or your server:
+6) export these environment variables before running unity or your server:
 ~~~~
 MYSQL_HOST=<your database server>
 MYSQL_DATABASE=<your database name>